Skip to main content

 City permit

-Contact your city's building department to confirm whether a permit is required for your specific project.
-New barriers and gate relocations almost always need a permit; like-for-like replacements sometimes do not.
-We verify and pull permits before any core drilling.
+Contact your city's building department to confirm whether a permit is required for your specific project, and what the process is.
+We do not publish a permit outcome for any city.
+Permit responsibility is stated in your written scope and confirmed before any core drilling.

 Step 3